guannan-he/pathPlanningPaperAndCodes/TUM_minimum_curvature/readme.md

 # Current issues
 - 20200806 velocity profile didn't consider initial speed and speed at start is higher than speed at the end, which is impossible even for flying laps.
 solved
-- 20200806 MPC control results a funny behaviour, may be the heading reference problem, use the heading vector as reference may solve the problem.
+- 20200806 MPC control results a funny behaviour (see./pics/Houston_we_have_a_problem.png for detail), may be the heading reference problem, use the heading vector as reference may solve the problem.
+solved use accumulated heading angle